The parking ticket story

 Is it #3?
 No. Parking sign (not shown) on the opposite side of the street does not regulate the space where the Subaru parked.

 Is it #4?
-No. No diagonal lines or other safety zone markings where Subaru parked.
+No. There weren’t any diagonal lines or other safety zone markings where Subaru parked.
 The safety zone is on the other side of the very narrow grassy knoll

 Latest posts by Lawrence Berezin (see all)